Is a mechanical engineering course worth it?

 Having work experience before applying for a role is valued highly by employers, especially experience directly related to a mechanical engineering role.
 Some mechanical engineering courses may even include a year’s work placement, where you’ll be able to learn industry skills, develop your commercial awareness and gain insight into what a career in mechanical engineering would look like.

 If your university course does not offer a year’s work placement, then you may want to consider applying for voluntary work or a summer internship – this will show that you are passionate and committed to your chosen career.
 This will also provide you with the opportunity to network and build a list of contacts who may become useful in the future.
-You may also have the chance to shadow engineers in different parts of a business; this will help you to decide which area of engineering would suit you best.
+You may also have the chance to shadow engineers in different parts of a business,

 Typical employers

 You could even be involved with tackling some of the biggest issues that the world is facing such as climate change, cyber security, ageing populations, food, clean water and energy.
-There are also opportunities to work abroad in some unique settings such as oil rigs, deserts, the Antarctic and the deep sea – the possibilities really are endless.
+You could also work in some unique settings such as oil rigs, deserts, the Antarctic and the deep sea – the possibilities really are endless.

 How to enhance your CV

 A degree in mechanical engineering will develop a variety of your skills including maths, science, technology, business and management.
-33% of the world’s most successful companies have a leader with a background in engineering (e.g. Microsoft, Amazon and General Motors).
-Engineers are valued for their transferable skills.
 Once completing your mechanical engineering degree, you will be:

 Further study